datalowe/pattern-backend/README.md

 docker-compose build
 ```

+## Updating database migration files
+Note that the pattern-db submodule is the single source of truth for what the database should 'really' be like, and as mentioned above, it's created and spun up separately from Laravel.
+However, it's useful to have Laravel database migration files for enabling database setup when testing.
+To this end, the [Laravel Migrations Generator](https://github.com/kitloong/laravel-migrations-generator) package is used to generate migrations files _based on the already existing MySQL (pattern-db) database_.

+If pattern-db is updated in a manner which makes the migrations files outdated, follow these steps to update them:

+1. Delete all non-default Laravel migrations files (ie files whose names start with a later date than '2019_12_14') from 'laravel/database/migrations'.
+2. `cd` into the 'laravel' directory.
+3. Run `php artisan migrate:generate`.

+You should now see that new files have been generated in 'laravel/database/migrations'.

 ## References
-Much of this project is likely to be inspired by [this guide on building REST API's with Laravel] by André Castelo.
+Much of this project is likely to be inspired by [this guide on building REST API's with Laravel](https://www.toptal.com/laravel/restful-laravel-api-tutorial?utm_source=learninglaravel.net) by André Castelo.